 Duration Risk.
 Longer-term securities may be more sensitive to interest rate changes.
 In a low interest rate environment where there is potential for increases in those rates, a heightened risk is posed by rising interest rates to longer-term fixed income securities.
 Effective duration estimates price changes for relatively small changes in rates.
 If rates rise significantly, effective duration may tend to understate the drop in a security's price.
 If rates drop significantly, effective duration may tend to overstate the rise in a security's price.
 Duration should not be confused with maturity.
 The maturity of a fixed income security is a measure of the amount of time left until the security "matures" or repays its face value.
-In contrast, duration measures the price sensitivity of a fixed income security in greater volatility and a greater sensitivity to interest rate changes.
-For example, a five-year duration means that the fixed income security will decrease in value by 5% if interest rates rates rates rates rates rates fall 1%.
+In contrast, duration measures the price sensitivity of a fixed income security to changes in interest rates rather than the amount of time remaining to maturity.
+Longer duration tends to result in greater volatility and a greater sensitivity to interest rate changes.
+For example, a five-year duration means that the fixed income security will decrease in value by 5% if interest rates rates rates rise 1% and increase in value by 5% if interest rates fall 1%.